Web Governance Policies

 UW System web pages will conform to broader standards for communication and branding, as well as standards in all other areas as defined by established policies or guidelines set by Public Affairs & Communications.

 All content on the website must be reviewed annually.
 Static (undated) content must be reviewed by content editors and stakeholders for continued accuracy.
 Dated content must be updated or removed.
-If there is no one to review the content, the Digital Content Coordinator can remove or simplify the site.
+If there is no one to review the content, the Digital Content Manager can remove or simplify the site.

 A website's design can enhance or hinder the user experience.
 In addition, the design assists in bringing continuity across the entirety of the UW System web presence.